paharipratyush/intelunnati/README.md

 - Integration with more powerful language models
 - Implementation of conversation history and context awareness
 - Fine-tuning options for specific domains

+## Team

+This project was developed by a team of 5 members as part of the Intel Unnati Industrial Training 2024:

+- [Swetakshi Nanda]: Project lead, architecture design
+- [Pratyush Pahari](https://github.com/paharipratyush): PDF processing, Embedding generation, LLM integration and OpenVINO optimization
+- [Akashdeep Mitra]: User interface development and integration
+- [Arpan Bag]: Documentation of the complete Project
+- [Tulika Chakraborty]: Documentation of the complete Project

+We would like to thank our mentor [Abhishek Nandy](https://github.com/AbhiLegend) and the Intel Unnati program for their guidance and support throughout this project.

 ## Contributing